rosemwangie/DSA-Starter/src/bigO-cheat-sheet/BIGO.md

 ## Big O Notation / Asymptotic Analysis
-Big O Notation is used to describe the time complexity and space complexity of algorithms It is understood to describe the worst case scenario of an algorithm
+Big O Notation is used to describe the time complexity and space complexity of algorithm.

+It is understood to describe the worst case scenario of an algorithm

+### Why Big O
+It helps us choose the best data structure and algorithm for certain use cases

 ### Prerequisites
 1. Time Complexity - This is a measure of how fast an algorithm runs